Kerry International Film Festival: Short Film Competition

 In 2007 the Kerry Film Festival pivoted to focus primarily on a number of short film competitions.
 To do so the festival lined up a number of A-List adjudicators.

 Gabriel Byrne headed up the adjudication panel in 2007, while Liam Neeson headed up the panel in 2008.
 Other adjudicators in 2008 included John Carney, director of Once, and Kirsten Sheridan, director of Disco Pigs and Academy Award nominated writer for the semi-autobiographical film In America.

 In 2010, the adjudication panel was headed up by Jeremy Irons, and Michael Fassbender.
 While Cillian Murphy and Paul Greengrass were members of the adjudication panel in 2011.

 Other adjudicators have included Jim Cummings and Benjamin Cleary.
 The festival also screens feature films.

 Many films seen at Kerry Film Festival went on to garner international acclaim, including 2010 Academy Award short-listed Granny O’ Grimm's Sleeping Beauty and The Door; 2012 Oscar® short-listed Head Over Heels; 2014 Oscar® winner Mr. Hublot; 2016 Oscar® winner Stutterer and 2019 Oscar® nominees Mother and Detainment.

+KFF has previously featured successful short films such as the Oscar short-listed animation Head over Heels in 2012, the 2014 Oscar winner Mr. Hublot and in 2015 the highly acclaimed Academy Award winner S t u t t e r e r by Ben Cleary.
+An Irish Goodbye screened at KIFF 2022 and won the Oscar for the Best Short Film in 2023.

 The Maureen O'Hara Award

-History of The Maureen O'Hara Award
+History

-In late 2007 Kerry Film Festival announced the creation of the Maureen O'Hara Award for women that have excelled in film.
-At that time, it was one of the few film awards, anywhere in the world, offered exclusively to women and the first named award in Ireland.
-The Maureen O' Hara Award acknowledges women that have demonstrated outstanding leadership in their respective fields in film.
-It was presented for the first time at the 2008 Kerry Film Festival.
+Kerry Film Festival was presented for the first time at the 2008 Kerry Film Festival.the creation of the award in October 2008.
+According to a spokesman, "The Maureen O'Hara Award acknowledges women that have demonstrated outstanding leadership in their respective fields."

-2008 Maureen O'Hara Award

 Brenda Fricker was the inaugural recipient.
 The award was presented to her by Jim Sheridan, who directed her in the Oscar-winning My Left Foot (1989).

-At the ceremony, Fricker's hand was in a sling because of a shoulder injury, the actress made famous by My Left Foot quipped to reporters the injury was to "my left shoulder, not my left foot".